Planning and Development Regulation

 What is Chapter 160D?

-The new Chapter 160D of the North Carolina General Statutes consolidates current city- and county-enabling statutes for development regulations (now in Chapters 153A and 160A) into a single, unified chapter.
-Chapter 160D places these statutes into a more logical, coherent organization.
-While the new law does not make major policy changes or shifts in the scope of authority granted to local governments, it does provide many clarifying amendments and consensus reforms that will need to be incorporated into local development regulations.
+Chapter 160D of the North Carolina General Statutes consolidated city- and county-enabling statutes for development regulations (formerly in Chapters 153A and 160A) into a single, unified chapter.
+Chapter 160D placed these statutes into a more logical, coherent organization.
+While the new law did not make major policy changes or shifts in the scope of authority granted to local governments, it did provide clarifying amendments and consensus reforms.

 This page gathers resources and training that may help local governments in the process of updating local ordinances and policies to comply with Chapter 160D.
 The resources are organized based on where you are in the update process.